-We all are already aware about the concept of Triangle.
-A Triangle is a three sided Polygon made up of Three sides having three angles.
+We all are already aware of the concept of Triangle.
+A Triangle is a three-sided Polygon made up of Three sides having three angles.
 It is to be noted that in the construction of triangle the three sides and angle may or may not be equal in dimensions.

 Practical geometry, which deals with the construction of different geometrical figures, is an important branch of Geometry.
 Using a set of geometrical tools such as rulers, compasses and protractors, different shapes like squares, triangles, circles, hexagons, etc. can be constructed.
 The only condition is that you should be aware of the properties of these figures that set them apart from one another.
 You are already aware of the construction of lines, angles, bisectors, etc. This knowledge is extended for triangle construction.
 But before we move to that, in this section, we bring to you all the properties of triangles that you need to keep in mind before moving over to triangle construction.

 Properties of Triangles

 Different triangles have different properties.
 Some of the common properties of all triangles are listed below.

 - The sum of the three interior angles of a triangle is 180 degrees.

 - The measure of the exterior angle is equal to the sum of the opposite interior angles.

 - The sum of lengths of two sides of a triangle is always greater than the length of the third side.